Practical Low Latency Proof of Work Consensus: Introduction

 \section{Introduction}

 In 2008, Satoshi Nakamoto invented \bitcoin and the concept of {\em blockchains}~\cite{bitcoin}.
 Since then, blockchains have attracted considerable interest for their applications in cross-border payments~\cite{hileman2017global,kazan2015value}, digital contracts~\cite{cong2019blockchain,wust2018you,pilkington201611} and more.
 At the heart of \bitcoin and many other blockchain projects is the {\em Nakamoto longest chain protocol}.
-It enables an open (permissionless) network of nodes to reach consensus on an ordered log of transactions and is tolerant to Byzantine adversarial attacks with no more than 50\% of the compute power in the network.
-To achieve this high level of security, however, the longest chain protocol severely limits transaction throughput and latency (\S\ref{sec:background}). \bitcoin, for example, supports 3--7 transactions per second and can take hours to confirm a transaction with a high level of reliability~\cite{bitcoin}.
+It enables an open (permissionless) network of nodes to reach consensus on an ordered log of transactions.

-The limitations of the longest chain protocol have led to a flurry of work in recent years on more scalable blockchain consensus protocols (\S\ref{sec:related} discusses related work).
-However, until recently, no protocol has been shown to guarantee Bitcoin-level security (up to 50\% adversarial power) as well as high throughput and low latency.
-Prism~\cite{prism-theory} is the first such protocol.
-Prism is a Proof-of-Work (PoW) blockchain consensus protocol that is (1) secure against 50\% adversarial compute power, (2) can achieve optimal throughput (up to the network communication bandwidth), and (3) can achieve near-optimal confirmation latency (on the order of the network's propagation delay).
-Prism removes the throughput and latency limitations of the longest chain protocol by systematically decoupling security and throughput in the blockchain (\S\ref{sec:overview}).
-A recent theoretical paper described the core protocol and analyzed its security properties~\cite{prism-theory}.